xime377/UAV-classification/README.md

-1.Segmentation.R Script to segment the image using GRASS GIS 2.Texture extraction.R Script to extract information from each segment of the image 3.Canopy_Height.R Script to obtain the canopy height by subtracting the DTM from the DSM 4.Layer_stacking.R Script to combine all the layers that will be used in the classification 5.Training_set.R Script to extract the information for training and validating the classification 6.Classification.R Script with the classification methods and accuracy assessment
+1.Segmentation.R Script to segment the image using GRASS GIS 2.Texture extraction.R Script to extract information from each segment of the image 3.Canopy_Height.R Script to obtain the canopy height by subtracting the DTM from the DSM 4.Layer_stacking.R Script to combine all the layers that will be used for the classification 5.Training_set.R Script to extract the information for training and validating the classification 6.Classification.R Script with the classification methods and accuracy assessment